Personal Smartphone Security Guide

 If a smartphone falls into the hands of the wrong person, the effects can be devastating.
 There are different ways to remotely lock a smartphone so that it cannot be used by anyone else.
 It is also possible to remove information from a smartphone that is no longer in the possession of the owner.
 These apps are a great way to add a safety net to the phone's security should it be lost or stolen.

-- How to Deter Smartphone Thefts and Protect Your Data - The Wireless Association explains what smartphone users can do before the phone is stolen to avoid data loss and the theft of personal information.
+- Deter Smartphone Thieves and Protect Data - The Wireless Association explains what smartphone users can do before the phone is stolen to avoid data loss and the theft of personal information.

-- Security for Mobile Devices - This resource for students details how to take the security of a smartphone (both physically and electronically) seriously.
+- Mobile Device Cybersecurity - This resource for students details how to take the security of a smartphone (both physically and electronically) seriously.

 - Outsmarting Phone Thieves - The New York City Police Department provides detailed steps for preventing theft as well as the loss of privacy should the phone be stolen.